datasciencemonkey/datasciencemonkey.github.io/_posts/2016-06-12-for-the-love-of-jupyter-and-sas.markdown

 ##### <a name="visuals">OK, Let's get the results and visualize them</a>
 Now that we've obtained the forecasts, let's make a web ready,interactive, time series visualization from the results.

 We use the highcharts api for this and a little python module (pandas-highcharts) to help us easily accomplish this easily.
-Your choice could be plotly/matplotlib/gplot or ggvis or even D3 depending on your preference, but once again - following the idea that simple things are elegant :-
+Your choice could be plotly/matplotlib/gplot or ggvis or even D3 depending on your preference, but once again - following the theme of the post we'll keep things simple and elegant.

 <img src="https://datasciencemonkey.github.io/images/forecasting_animation.gif" style='width:100%;' border="0" alt="Null">

 Now, that is not just simple but it is pleasing to the eye & interactive!

-I did skip the part of moving the SAS results into the pandas dataframe, but you can see that in the [notebook](https://github.com/datasciencemonkey/sas_n_python/blob/master/Load_SAS_from_Python.ipynb).
+I did skip the part of moving the SAS results into the pandas dataframe, but you can see that in the [notebook here](https://github.com/datasciencemonkey/sas_n_python/blob/master/Load_SAS_from_Python.ipynb).

 ##### <a name="convert">Great!
 Time to share our story!</a>
 As a bonus, let's see how to share your glittering analysis in a variety of formats, thanks to a little Jupyter extension - **nbconvert!**